 A beep similar to the one that had signaled him to start now cut him off.
 Evidently he’d run out of time.
-He found his breathing a little unsteady as he listened to the options regarding the message he’d just recorded; he’d gotten worked up at the end, there, trying to convince her that he truly regretted any pain he might be causing her, when what he should have been trying to convince her of was the truth of his words.
-But, then, what more could he say than he already had on that score?
+He found his breathing a little unsteady as he listened to the options regarding the message he’d just recorded; he’d gotten worked up at the end, there, trying to convince her he honestly regretted any pain he might be causing her, when he should have been trying to convince of the truth of his words.
+But what more could he say than he already had on that score?

 “Hey, it’s Sano again.
 Sorry if I sounded a little crazy before.
 This is really important, and I’m not lying or schizophrenic or whatever.
 Please call me back and at least we can talk things out a little on the phone.”

-Hopefully that didn’t seem too… well, OK, it wasn’t very likely, in this scenario, that he would ever sound not totally weird, unless by some remote chance she happened to be a magician and knew that ghosts existed — but in that case, would her dead husband really have been forced to a total stranger?
-Anyway, Sano left his number and hung up, and couldn’t say he was terribly impressed with his own general performance.
-His one consolation was that at least Hajime hadn’t been there to overhear… though the exorcist was likely to get at the crucial details in any event.
+Hopefully that didn’t seem too… well, OK, it wasn’t likely, in this scenario, he would ever sound not totally weird, unless by some remote chance she happened to be a magician and knew ghosts existed — but in that case, would her dead husband really have been forced to a total stranger?
+Anyway, Sano left his number and hung up, and couldn’t feel terribly impressed at his own general performance.
+His one consolation was that at least Hajime hadn’t been there to overhear… though the exorcist would undoubtedly get at the crucial details in any event.

 He hadn’t come to any real conclusion when Hajime suddenly stood out his door and asked across the roof of the vehicle, “Are you done?”